deandreee/electron_ml_nn_research/README.md

 Has 2 modes - UI (Electron) and Console (Node).

-- UI (Electron) used for single runs when there is a need to inspect single chart visually, like looking at price and predicted direction (up/down/neutral).
+- UI (Electron) used for single runs when there is a need to inspect a single chart visually, like looking at the price and predicted direction (up/down/neutral).
-- Console (Node) used for long running loops, e.g. Grid Tests or Genetic Algo (GA) optimization.
+- Console (Node) used for long running-loops, e.g. Grid Tests or Genetic Algo (GA) optimization.

 ## Flow